Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Less Space / Minimalistic

-The interior on a single wall can be much more minimalistic, offering fewer pockets, lines, or areas, in general, to hang out and to weather a bad storm without starting to feel claustrophobic.
+The interior on a single wall can be much more minimalistic, offering fewer pockets, lines, or areas, in general, to hang out and weather a bad storm without starting to feel claustrophobic.

 Single-Walled Tents – Tips or Hints For Better Performance